yihaochen/urban-growth/README.md

 ## MVP

-A web interface that allows user to specify a rectangular region and returns historical urban region graph.
+A web interface that allows user to specify a region and returns historical urban region graph.

 ## Stretch Goals

-1. A web-based map browser that allows user to select a rectangular region in the map
+1. A web-based map browser that allows user to select a rectangular region in the map.
 2. Allow user to select a city, identify the region of the city, and use the region for image selection

 ## Instructions